pipefy/RecruitmentExerciseSRE/README.md

 The objective is to evaluate your knowledge and experience with Cloud Infrastructure and basic knowledge of the current architecture used by Pipefy.

-This exercise is composed of 3 tasks that we required you to know how to perform:
+This exercise is composed of three tasks that will be required you to know how to perform:

-- Build a containerized application, anything with a sample webpage with Hello world or something like that, after that we just need that you create a Dockerfile and send the image generated to Docker Hub.
+- Build a containerized application, anything with a sample webpage with 'Hello World!' or something like that, after that we just need that you create a Dockerfile and send the build image to Docker Hub.
-- Create a kubernetes receipt to use the image created considering 3 main components: Deployment file, services, and a Configmap if needed.
+- Create the Kubernetes manifests to use the image created considering three main components: Deployment file, Service, and a Configmap if needed.
+- This 'Hello World!' app must print some [ENV VARS](https://en.wikipedia.org/wiki/Environment_variable) freely created by you on the Kubernetes manifests.
 - Build a simple infrastructure using Terraform 12 on AWS.
-You can choose to build a receipt to spin up an RDS database or Elasticache.
+You can choose between an RDS database or Elasticache.

 ### We also expect the following:

 - We expect you to structure the results generated in a folder organizing the exercise with the code, Dockerfile, README.md, and Terraform files.
 - We expect you to follow the best and most optimized configuration for the components involved.
+- Even though we're asking for an RDS or an Elasticache your 'Hello World!' app does not need to use it.

+### What will not be evaluated:

+- The 'Hello World!' app itself.
+Yes, [Keep It Stupid Simple](https://en.wikipedia.org/wiki/KISS_principle)
+- The language you choose.

 ### Good luck!

 Feel free to ask **any questions** you might have during the development of the exercise.

-### Show me the code

-Send us the code compacted on a zip or tar.gz using the email: sre@pipefy.com

 Thank you!